DylanDijk/CTVsuggest/README.md

 added to available [CRAN Task Views](https://github.com/cran-task-views/ctv#available-task-views).

-The CTVsuggest package has a single simple function: `CTVsuggest()`, that outputs package suggestions.
+The CTVsuggest R package has a single simple function: `CTVsuggest()`, that outputs package suggestions.

 The model training is carried out by the